by KRISTIN MORENCY GOLDMAN, senior communications specialist, The Toy Association

-From toys that encourage family bonding and playthings that enrich learning about STEAM subjects, to emotional wellness and cultural diversity, The Toy Association’s trends team unveiled the hottest toy and play trends of the year during its annual Toy Trends Briefing.
-Normally presented at Toy Fair New York, this year’s briefing was held virtually and released on YouTube.
+From toys that encourage family bonding to playthings that enrich learning about everything from STEAM subjects to cultural diversity, The Toy Association’s trends team is once again gearing up to unveil the hottest trends of the year during its annual Toy Trends Briefing presentation, taking place virtually on Feb.
+16.

-New for this year, the Toy Trends Briefing includes an in-depth analysis of the state of the global toy industry with perspectives from both The Toy Association’s president and CEO, Steve Pasierb, and The NPD Group’s vice president and industry advisor for toys, Juli Lennett.
-Lennett’s analysis of U.S. toy industry results for 2020 help set the stage for what is expected to unfold this year.
+New for this year, the briefing will offer an in-depth analysis of the state of the global toy industry with perspectives from both The Toy Association President and CEO Steve Pasierb, and The NPD Group’s Vice President and Industry Advisor for Toys Juli Lennett.
+Lennett’s analysis of U.S. toy industry results for 2020 will help set the stage for what is expected to unfold this year.

-Delays for major film releases are also creating new opportunities for original IPs to find their way through the noise and make an impact at retail across multiple categories — a trend that emerged a few years ago and will accelerate as a result of the pandemic.
-And the social-emotional impact of the past year in isolation, felt by kids and adults alike, has paved the wave for toys that relieve stress, bring some much-needed levity into the home, and help kids navigate ‘big’ feelings.
+Social media, influencers, and nonlinear platforms will also continue to pave the way for licensed toy sales, with delays for major film releases creating new opportunities for original IPs to find their way through the noise and make an impact at retail across multiple categories — a trend that emerged a few years ago and will accelerate as a result of the pandemic.